Lae: Lae International Hotel

 Lae International Hotel is an important conference centre and has hosted some notable political figures over the years.
 Lae International Hotel (6°43′50″S 147°0′21″E) has 100 rooms, furnished with wooden furnitures and 4 luxury suites.
 It contains the Vanda Restaurant, Luluai's Italian Restaurant and Kokomo Coffee Shop.

 Lae War Cemetery

 Lae War Cemetery was established in 1944, and is located adjacent to the Botanical Gardens in the centre of the city.
 The cemetery holds the remains of over 2,800 soldiers, many of whom died in the Salamaua–Lae campaign, but also those who died in Japanese detention on the Island.
 It is also the resting place of two Victoria Cross recipients.

 Lae Botanic Gardens

 Lae Botanic gardens are not always open to the public.
 There is an old Australian Aeroplane in the centre of the gardens.

-The aircraft is a C47 Dakota, RAAF serial number A65-122.
-It was purchased from the USAAF for the price of $180,000 and delivered to the RAAF on 4 July 1945.
-From 1947, the aircraft was allocated to No 86 Wing and flew with No 36 and 38 Squadrons from RAAF Bases Schofields, Richmond and Canberra.
-During this time, it probably flew some of the Japan Courier flights and flights to PNG.

-From Feb 1967 until June 1980, the aircraft served with Transport Support Flight, Butterworth Malaysia, where it flew missions to South Vietnam and other countries in SE Asia.

-On 30 June 1980, it departed Butterworth for RAAF East Sale where it was prepared for donation to the PNGDF.
-On 17 Nov 1980, the aircraft was handed over to the PNGDF at Lae for use as a ground training aid.

-On 30th June 1999 the PNGDF decided that the aircraft was no longer required for training purposes and needed considerable maintenance with no funds available, it was donated to the National Botanic Garden Management Committee.
-Under the direction of the Curator at that time, Mr. Rod Spivey, it was moved to a suitable location at the National Botanical Gardens, and funds and manpower were provided by various private sector organisations, to return the Aircraft to much of its former splendour.

 Bumbu river

 The Bumbu river starts at the Adzera Mountain range, through Taraka to Kamkumung, Hengali, Butibam, and to the Huon Gulf.
 Following a flood in 1992, the population was relocated to a temporary settlement called Tent Siti (City).